 There are two easy ways to manage the risk the other contributor to your embryo will change his or her mind at a later date:

-- Use a Family Law attorney to write an agreement that considers agreement at the time the embryo is created affirmative consent to any subsequent pregnancy from that action with preference to the party whose future fertility is at risk.
+Use a Family Law attorney to write an agreement that considers the agreement at the time the embryo is created affirmative consent to any subsequent pregnancy from that action with preference to the party whose future fertility is at risk.

 - Alternatively, the embryos could be split with each party gaining custody of some of them.

 - Instead of using the genetic material of the current partner to create all the embryos, use the genetic material from an anonymous donor for some of the embryos.
 If the relationship ends, the embryos created from a donor’s genetic material will not be at risk of a court battle attempting to stop someone with no other way to procreate with their own genetic material from using the embryos.
-If your current partner objects, leverage that to get the partner to agree to a clause that considers creation of the embryo affirmative consent to use them.
+If your current partner objects, leverage that to get the partner to agree to a clause that considers the creation of the embryo affirmative consent to use them.

 Note: When a married individual uses donor eggs, it doesn’t alleviate the need to specify who they belong to in the event the relationship ends.
 A vindictive spouse could fight for possession even if they do not include that spouse’s genetic material.